stefbbq/abyssion/docs/CODEX.md

 - `types.ts` - `GLTheme` type definitions

 ### Islands (Interactive Components)
+- This directory integrates components with the Fresh framework.
+Each file is a simple pointer that re-exports the main component logic from the `/components` directory, making it "interactive."
+- `islands/ActionZoneController.tsx` - The main interactive mobile navigation system controller.
+It decides which layout to display.
-- `islands/Header.tsx` - Main navigation header with theme integration
+- `islands/Header.tsx` - The main interactive desktop navigation header.
-- `islands/BottomNav.tsx` - Main navigation coordinator
-- `islands/Home.tsx` - 3D logo component (Logo3D)
+- `islands/GLCanvas.tsx` - The interactive 3D logo component.
-- `islands/MusicPlayer.tsx` - Audio player component
+- `islands/MusicPlayer.tsx` - The interactive audio player component.

-### Atomic Design System
+### Component-Based Architecture
+- All component logic is organized by feature inside the `/components` directory.

-#### Atoms (Basic UI Building Blocks)
+#### `/components/ui/` (Generic UI Elements)
+- `Button.tsx` - A versatile button that renders as `<button>` or `<a>` with styles.
-- `atoms/Icon.tsx` - SVG icon component (back arrow, menu hamburger, etc.)
+- `Icon.tsx` - Renders simple SVG icons.
-- `atoms/BaseButton.tsx` - Base button/link with Fresh Partials support
-- `atoms/Button.tsx` - Reusable styled button component
-- `atoms/ThemeToggle.tsx` - Light/dark mode toggle button
+- `ThemeToggle.tsx` - Light/dark mode toggle button.
-- `atoms/ThemeDemo.tsx` - Theme system demonstration
-- `atoms/icons/` - Icon components (Facebook, Instagram, Discord, SoundCloud, Hamburger)
-- `atoms/index.ts` - Atomic component barrel exports
+- `index.ts` - Barrel file for UI component exports.

-#### Molecules (Component Combinations)
-- `molecules/NavButton.tsx` - Smart navigation button (Icon + BaseButton + state)
+#### `/components/action-zone/` (Mobile Navigation)
+- `ActionZone.tsx` - The main presentation component for the mobile navigation.
+It's a "dumb" container that handles the open/closed/drag states and renders children with framer-motion animations.
+- `CollapsedNavHome.tsx` - Renders the collapsed state for the homepage.
+- `CollapsedNavPage.tsx` - Renders the collapsed state for interior pages.
-- `molecules/ExpandedMenu.tsx` - Expanded menu with social links and navigation items
+- `ExpandedMenu.tsx` - Renders the expanded menu with navigation and social links.
-- `molecules/CollapsedNav.tsx` - Collapsed navigation with morphing buttons
+- `NavButton.tsx` - A highly dynamic, animated button that uses `framer-motion`'s `layoutId` to morph between different states.
+It renders either an `<a>` or `<button>` tag.

+#### `/components/navigation/` (Desktop Navigation)
+- `Header.tsx` - The main site header, visible on desktop.

+#### `/components/player/` & `/components/gl/`
-- `molecules/index.ts` - Molecule component barrel exports
+- `player/MusicPlayer.tsx` - The audio player.
+- `gl/GLCanvas.tsx` - The WebGL logo canvas.

 ### Data Content System
-- `data/` - All static content for pages in JSON files
+- `data/` - All static content for pages in JSON files.
+- `navigation.json` - The single source of truth for all site navigation and social links.
-  - `bandMembers.json` - Band member data for bio page
+- `bandMembers.json` - Band member data for bio page.
-  - `shows.json` - Shows (upcoming and past) for shows page
+- `shows.json` - Shows (upcoming and past) for shows page.
 - `bioAbout.json` - About section paragraphs for bio page
 - `bioAlbums.json` - Albums/releases for bio page
 - `bioSections.json` - Section titles/descriptions for bio page
-  - *(add more as needed for other pages)*

 ### Routes (Pages)
 - `routes/index.tsx` - Homepage (re-exports partial)